The NYU Board consists of voting Trustees, listed below, and non-voting Trustees.

 Managing Director and Group CEO, Mubadala Investment Company

 Khaldoon Khalifa Al Mubarak is a member of the Abu Dhabi Executive Council and chairman of the Executive Affairs Authority of Abu Dhabi, a government agency mandated to provide strategic policy advice to the chairman of the Abu Dhabi Executive Council, His Highness Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi.
-Al Mubarak is also managing director and CEO of Mubadala Investment Company, the entity formed from the merger of Mubadala Development Company and International Petroleum Investment Company (IPIC), with assets valued at more than US $225 billion.
-In this position he is responsible for ensuring the company's strategy is aligned to Abu Dhabi's objective of advancing its globally integrated, sustainable, and diversified economy.
+Al Mubarak is also managing director and group CEO of Mubadala Investment Company, the entity formed from the merger of Mubadala Development Company and International Petroleum Investment Company (IPIC), with assets valued at more than US $225 billion.
+In this position he is responsible for ensuring the company's strategy is aligned with Abu Dhabi's objective of advancing a globally integrated, sustainable, and diversified economy.